Indian Head Water Storage Tank Replacement

 To continue providing high water quality and fire protection, two smaller tanks will replace the existing tank for a combined total of 3.5 million gallons.
 The smaller, narrower profile of the two tanks not only sit better on the site they will allow redundancy in the system when repairs are needed.
 The project site design has considered access, security, stormwater management and landscape screening improvements.

-Project status: this project is currently on schedule with the originally anticipated completion date.
+This project is currently on schedule with the originally anticipated completion date.